Innovating Math Education Through

 Outcomes

-The Adaptive Math Games project was the precursor for the My Math Academy, My Reading Academy, and My Reading Academy in Spanish product lines, reaching 600,000 classrooms and impacting 50 million students across the US.
+The Adaptive Math Games project was the foundation for the My Math Academy, My Reading Academy, and My Reading Academy (Spanish) product lines, now serving over 50 million children worldwide.

 Lessons Learned